ATOMNFT/CM-Box/README.md

  3. Process coming soon.
 (Pics are being taken of a new build for ref.)

  ## SD Setup for CM-Box
 If you flashed from the <a href=https://atomnft.github.io/CM-Box/flash0.html>Custom Marauder Flasher tool for CYD</a> or built from <a href=https://github.com/ATOMNFT/CYD-ESP32Marauder>CYD-ESP32Marauder</a> then You must create a folder on the root of your sd card titled "portals".
-This is where you will store the html files along with the index.html file.
+This is where you will store the <a href=https://github.com/ATOMNFT/CYD-ESP32Marauder/tree/master/Evil%20Portal%20Stuff>Evil Portal html files</a> along with the index.html file.

  <hr>